 Instead, we tend to remember the outliers.
 For example, we’ll remember the stage-4 cancer survivors who beat the odds, or the last winner of the TOTO jackpot.
 If we currently are doing well, in good health, have a steady means of income, have good relationships, we tend to believe the “status quo” will always remain as such.

 Lastly, and perhaps the hardest thing, is that we must fight against the bandwagon effect and the Jones’ effect (wanting to be/appear “successful” relative to our cohorts).
 Society’s view of success, financial freedom, and what the “good life” is can be very distorted.
 Society’s view is focuses perhaps too much on outward appearances.
 Today, many people believe that in order to be happy and to live a fulfilling life, one must have the 5C’s or a certain amount in assets.
 And often to achieve this, people are willing to go into a certain amount of debt to sustain such a lifestyle.

 What We’re Up Against – The System & Trap:

 According to an article in zerohedge, many believe that debt is a necessary part of life.
 More disturbingly, they equate debt with wealth-building, which is understandable because

 the entire system is designed to trap us in debt before we even get out into the ‘real world’ and keep us in debt until we die.”

 Many people fantasise about winning the lottery but I believe many of us have already won the lottery.
 We were not born into bondage; we were born in a time and place that provided us many opportunities with respect to our education, career, relationships, home ownership, health, and lifestyle.
-Many of us could never imagine the life of a subsistence farmer, who lives so marginally that any small setback could mean a life of indebtedness.
-Yet, it is so easy for people who have a wide buffer to eventually end up in a situation no different from the farmer.
+Many of us could never imagine the life of a subsistence farmer.
+Those who live so marginally that any small setback could mean a life of indebtedness.
+Yet, it is so easy for people who were born with more privileges and opportunities to eventually end up in a situation no different from the farmer.